 - Ask for testimonials from previous customers.

-- Ask what will appear in the report, will it include images, when you will get it and what format it will be in.
+- Ask what will appear in the report.
+Will it include images, when you will get it, and in what format?

-If you are unhappy with the way your inspection is being carried out, don’t be afraid to question the inspector.
+If you are unhappy with how your inspection is carried out, don’t be afraid to question the inspector.
 Do query anything in the report that you are not sure about.